You can use the

 metrics with control groups.

-Instead we can gather network metrics from other sources:
+Instead you can gather network metrics from other sources.

 For instance, you can setup a rule to account for the outbound HTTP traffic on a web server:

 $ iptables -I OUTPUT -p tcp --sport 80